-Northwest Suburban College of Basic and Allied Health Sciences is grounded in the principles of health; hence, the College strictly enforces a drug-free campus policy.
-Regulations set forth below are to promote an academic environment conducive to student and career achievement and comply with the Drug-Free Schools and Communities Act Amendments of 1989.
+Northwest Suburban College of Certificate Programs is grounded in the principles of health; hence, the College strictly enforces a drug-free campus policy.
+The regulations set forth below are to promote an academic environment conducive to student and career achievement and comply with the Drug-Free Schools and Communities Act Amendments of 1989.